thirdweb-dev/contracts/contracts/multiwrap/multiwrap.md

 The thirdweb Multiwrap contract lets you wrap arbitrary ERC20, ERC721 and ERC1155 tokens you own into a single wrapped token / NFT.

 The `Multiwrap` contract is meant to be used for bundling up multiple assets (ERC20 / ERC721 / ERC1155) into a single wrapped token, which can then be unwrapped in exchange for the underlying tokens.

 The single wrapped token received on bundling up multiple assets, as mentioned above, is an ERC721 NFT.
 It can be transferred, sold on any NFT Marketplace, and generate royalties just like any other NFTs.

 ### Why we’re building `Multiwrap`

 We're building `Multiwrap` for cases where an application wishes to bundle up / distribute / transact over *n* independent tokens all at once, as a single asset.
 This opens up several novel NFT use cases.

 For example, consider a lending service where people can take out a loan while putting up an NFT as a collateral.
 Using `Multiwrap`, a borrower can wrap their NFT with some ether, and put up the resultant wrapped ERC721 NFT as collateral on the lending service.
-Now, the bowwoer's NFT, as collateral, has a floor value.
+Now, the borrower's NFT, as collateral, has a floor value.

 ## Technical Details

 The `Multiwrap` contract itself is an ERC721 contract.
 It lets you wrap arbitrary ERC20, ERC721 and ERC1155 tokens you own into a single wrapped token / NFT.
 This means escrowing the relevant ERC20, ERC721 and ERC1155 tokens into the `Multiwrap` contract, and receiving the wrapped NFT in exchange.
 This wrapped NFT can later be 'unwrapped' i.e. burned in exchange for the underlying tokens.

 ### Wrapping tokens